italiansushichef/italiansushi_main/README.md

 ----
 * Django
 * Python scripts for Riot API Calls
-* Javascript/JQuery
-* Bootstrap, Font-awesome.css, Bootbox.js
+* Bootstrap, JQuery, Font-awesome.css, Bootbox.js
+* Postgresql (hosted on Heroku) for database
 * Photoshop for Website Images

+(See requirements.txt for full list of Python libraries used)